AI Generation

 Best use cases

-• You need a fresh stone, wood, metal, fabric, or stylized material concept.
+• You need a prompt-to-texture workflow for stone, wood, metal, fabric, ground, sci-fi, facade, UI, or stylized surfaces.

-• You want seamless textures without doing manual offset cleanup first.
+• You want to make a tileable texture from text without doing manual offset cleanup first.

 AI Texture Generator Guide for Seamless Surface Creation visual walkthrough for Prompt Ladder: Choose material family, Add concrete surface cues, Match project style